-Amend 11 Aug 2011 1.2 B1/AS gives an Acceptable Solution for small chimneys (referred to in Paragraph 8.0).

-1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.
+- 1.2 B1/AS3 is an Acceptable Solution for small chimneys (referred to in Paragraph 8.0). - 1.3 Modifications to the Standards, necessary for compliance with the New Zealand Building Code, are given against the relevant clause number of each Standard.